Westsail 32: Westsail Corporation

 In February, 1971, S. Snyder Vick, a young electrical engineer, and his wife Lynne, bought the moulds for the Kendall 32 from Kendall Yacht Corporation.
 Kendall and five other employees were hired to continue production.
 Production started in 1969, beginning by finishing three boats for Kendall buyers for between $15,000 and $20,000 each.
 Crealock was then asked to design a modified deck layout - loosely based on Atkin's Eric - and interior, and the Westsail 32 was born.

 A Westsail 32 at berth in Pillar Point Harbor in San Mateo County, California.

-The Vicks put in place an impressive promotional campaign, focussing on the world cruising lifestyle.
-The dream of buying a boat and sailing it off to exotic foreign locations struck a chord with a surprisingly responsive public; the company's quarterly magazine, Windbag, was essentially a forum to promote the boat, but had over 5,000 subscribers (all except boat owners paying for the privilege) at one point.
+The Vicks put in place a promotional campaign, focusing on the world cruising lifestyle.
+The dream of buying a boat and sailing it off to exotic foreign locations struck a chord with the public; the company's quarterly magazine, Windbag, was essentially a forum to promote the boat, but had over 5,000 subscribers (all except boat owners paying for the privilege) at one point.
 Special "Owners' Boat Shows" were held, and owners were recruited as sales representatives.